Completely Unnecessary Translator

 - Subverted in an episode of Yes, Minister.
 Bernard is organising a funeral where the Prime Minister will have to speak to the leaders of foreign nations.
 He has to quickly clarify that translators won't be needed when the Prime Minister meets the leaders of certain nations - the English speaking ones.
 He then has to clarify again that this does include America.

-- In the recent episode of Game of Thrones, a translator is used between Kraznys and Daenerys while they are negotiating a trade.
+- In Game of Thrones, a translator is used between Kraznys and Daenerys while they are negotiating a trade.
 The whole time, Kraznys is particularly vile and calls his guest a whore, among other unsavory things.
 In the end, it is revealed that Daenerys' mother tongue is Valyrian.
 He ends up paying for his rudeness.

 - In The Daily Show, when Jason Jones went to Iran, he hired a translator to take to journalist Maziar Bahari, who already spoke English fluently.
 However, whenever Bahari spoke English, Jason would pretend not to understand him and would ask the translator what he said, even though the translator actually spoke even worse English.